wasp-lang/web/docs/tutorials/todo-app/listing-tasks.md

 ```

 Query function parameters:
-- `args`: `object`, query arguments with which the query is called with.
+- `args`: `object`, arguments the query is invoked with.
 - `context`: `object`, additional stuff provided by Wasp.

-Since we declared in main.wasp that our query uses entity Task, Wasp injected [Prisma client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/crud) for entity Task as `context.entities.Task`, which we then used to fetch all the tasks from the database.
+Since we declared in `main.wasp` that our query uses entity Task, Wasp injected [Prisma client](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-client/crud) for entity Task as `context.entities.Task` - we used it above to fetch all the tasks from the database.

 :::info
-Queries and actions are NodeJS functions and execute on server.
+Queries and actions are NodeJS functions that are executed on the server.
 :::

-## Using query in React
+## Invoking query from React

 Finally, let's use the query we just created, `getTasks`, in our React component to list the tasks: